 The "Fox" was a 1935 engine that was the pride of the department.
 Retired in the late 50's, it was later purchased and refurbished just in time for the Village's Centennial in 1970 by Terry Martin.
 It's pictured here with Terry at the helm and his dad, William Martin, another long-time member, in the passenger seat.
 In back is former Mayor & Town Supervisor Bill Keiser.

-Reserve engine from 1973 until 1991.
+(Reserve) Engine 4 from 1973 until 1991.
+This rig was originally owned by Pompton Lakes, NJ.
 Long time member Tom Panzone at the helm.
 Tom was loved by all and took pride in running the firehouse kitchen.
 Tom passed way too young after a courageous battle with cancer.
 The firehouse kitchen is dedicated in his memory.

 1st run pump 1963 until 1982 then reserve.
 Retired 1991.